hossainimamrony/api_docs/sell.md

 - **URL:** `/listsellreturndisplayfilter/?search=query&ordering=field_name`
 - **Method:** `GET`
 - **Description:** Search and filter sell returns.
-You can use the `search` parameter for search queries and `ordering` parameter for sorting results based on a specific field.
+You can use the `search` parameter for search queries.

 # 5. Shipments